programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 There is substantial amount of information in this display.
 We see that there are 71 unique words, as given by the dimensions of the table at the top.
 The first 10 rows of the dataset are printed, with the second column showing how many times the word in the first column was used.
 For example, "and" was used 4 times but "achieve" was used only once.
-A version of this table ordered by the count variable can be seen by using the `arrange` function combined with the `desc` function (the latter indicating that we want to sort in *desc*ending order).
+The arrange function takes the data set to be worked on, here `tab`, and then the name of the column to arrange by.
+The `desc` function in the second argument indicates that we want to sort in *desc*ending order.

 ```{r}
 arrange(tab, desc(count))